HomeEnterprise ITData CenterBudget 2022 should incentivise Made in India products in Data Centers to boost indigenisation and security

 We need to see how the local buying of made in India products is encouraged.
 The government should fund a scheme for tech adoption, and government purchases of high-end IT products should be encouraged and prioritized to help create more demand.

 Data Centre Operators should be incentivised to use more “Made in India” products.
 This will help the country to achieve the PMO’s objective of achieving Atmanirbhar Bharat.
-Local server technology development will help to bring cutting-edge technology to the country while also addressing the nation’s concerns.
+Local server technology development will help to bring cutting-edge technology to the country while also addressing the nation’s security concerns.

 Advertisement